janikvonrotz/janikvonrotz.ch/content/post/2025-02-24-surive-american-techno-imperialism.md

 > American techno-imperialism refers to the U.S. using its technological power to dominate global markets, influence politics, and shape cultures, often at the expense of other nations autonomy.

 The antagonist to techno imperialism is _digital sovereignty_.

-Digital sovereignty emphasizes the control and autonomy of nations over their own digital infrastructure, data, and technology policies.
+> Digital sovereignty emphasizes the control and autonomy of nations over their own digital infrastructure, data, and technology policies.

-Resisting external influence especially for democracies has become a crucial element.
+Resisting external influence has become a critical concern for democracies.
 Democratic processes requires objectivity and healthy media coverage of events.
 The influence of big tech in the realm of social media and beyond puts democratic processes at risk.

 ### Make Europe first but not